cernbox/smashbox-deployment/README.md

 In git bash run: git clone https://github.com/cernbox/smashbox-deployment.git

 ###### (5) Modify if you need the time of cronjobs:
-In win-setup.py, 2 variables run_time and cleanup_time indicate what time should the smashbox and cleaup processes run.
+In `win-setup.py`, 2 variables run_time and cleanup_time indicate what time should the smashbox and cleaup processes run.
 You can modify them to the time you want.

 ###### (6) Open cmd as administrator:
 In Windows search tab search for 'Command Prompt', right click and open as administrator

 ###### (7) Locate and change current directory in cmd:
-Locate where you cloned the smashbox-deployment folder, from cmd 'cd' in the deployment folder
+Locate where you cloned the smashbox-deployment folder, from cmd `cd` in the deployment folder

 ###### (8) Run setup script:
+From cmd run the following command:
-C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY Where 'VERSION' is the cernbox client version you want, 'USERNAME/PASSWORD' are your credentials for cernbox and 'KIBANA_ACTIVITY' is variable so 'Kibana-Monitoring' can identify the data that are sent.
+`C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY` Where `VERSION` is the cernbox client version you want, `USERNAME/PASSWORD` are your credentials for cernbox and `KIBANA_ACTIVITY` is variable so 'Kibana-Monitoring' can identify the data that are sent.
 It is described bellow in monitoring section.